 Car enthusiasts might enjoy a different kind of history at the Tallahassee Antique Car Museum.
 Here rare and vintage automobiles can be appreciated including old Chevy's, Ford, a Duesenberg, DeLorean, Corvettes and the original Bat Mobiles.

 Outside of the city one can enjoy nearby Edward Ball Wakulla Springs State Park.
 Located on this 2,900 acre state park is one of the nations largest fresh water springs discharging over 500 million gallons of cool, clear water each day.
 Snorkeling, swimming, picnicking, bicycling and hiking are popular at this park.

 Just over 60 miles to the northwest near Marianna is Florida Caverns State Park.
-Underground caverns are unusual for Florida and these spectacularly beautiful caverns offer dazzling collections of stalactites, stalagmites, flowstones, and rimstone pools.
+Underground caverns are unusual for this area and these spectacularly beautiful caverns offer dazzling collections of stalactites, stalagmites, flowstones, and rimstone pools.